 There’s no better time to jump on a bike and explore Perth.
 From picturesque coastline paths to bushland tracks, there’s a range of cycle routes for a leisurely peddle or a serious climb.
 The best part?
 You can expect plenty of opportunities for coffee stops along the way.

 Western Australia’s endless coastline provides smooth cycling paths and uninterrupted ocean views for hours.
 The Indian Ocean Explorer trail is a mix of cycle paths and on-road cycle lanes, stretching from historic Fremantle along the coast to Cottesloe Beach.

 You’ll be making lots of stops on this 10-kilometre trail; it takes approximately an hour and a half to complete (sans stops) and passes plenty of cafes and restaurants.
-Start in the west end of Fremantle – home to the historic waterfront destination Victoria Quay, where you’ll find the E Shed Markets and WA Maritime Museum (currently closed due to restrictions).
+Start in the west end of Fremantle – home to the historic waterfront destination Victoria Quay, where you’ll find the E Shed Markets and WA Maritime Museum.
 As you cruise towards the Swan River you can’t miss the colourful Containbow (a rainbow-shaped monument of painted shipping containers) that leads you into North Fremantle.
 Stop here for a coffee from bike-friendly espresso bar Ooh Coffee on Queen Victoria Street before heading on to the coastal route.

 You have your pick of beaches and restaurants once you start cycling along the coast, passing Port, Leighton and Cottesloe beaches.
-Whether you want to go for a swim at Port Beach, enjoy some fresh fish tostadas on the balcony at Bib & Tucker (when it reopens), or picnic on the grassy area opposite The Cottesloe Beach Hotel, there are plenty of pit stops to make.
+Whether you want to go for a swim at Port Beach, enjoy some fresh fish tostadas on the balcony at Bib & Tucker, or picnic on the grassy area opposite The Cottesloe Beach Hotel, there are plenty of pit stops to make.

 Ride the Sunset Coast